kannans89/graphql-learning/15.ApolloClient/apollo.md

 # Apollo Client

- We have used Apollo Server to build graphql specification on server side.It is quick and easy to build production ready GraphQL server.Now lets look at client side.
+We have used Apollo Server to build graphql specification on server side.It is quick and easy to build production ready GraphQL server.Now let us look at the client side.

 Apollo Client is the best way to use GraphQL to build client applications.
-The client is designed to help developer quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end.
+The client is designed to help developer quickly build an UI that fetches data with GraphQL, and can be used with any JavaScript front-end.

 Apollo Client supports following platforms.